Quick Overview

 Platforms and Technology

 Both brokers support MT4 and MT5.
-Exness additionally offers Exness Terminal — a web-based proprietary platform with a clean interface and integrated trade analytics.
-This gives Exness a marginal edge for traders who prefer browser-based trading without installing desktop software.
+Exness additionally offers Exness Terminal — a web-based platform with TradingView-powered indicators — and the Exness Trade app for mobile trading.
+This gives Exness multiple proprietary interfaces beyond MetaTrader.

 Withdrawals and Deposits